-In this tutorial we will show you how to install Munin on your Ubuntu 17.04 server.
+In this tutorial, we will show you how to install Munin on your Ubuntu 17.04.
 For those of you who didn’t know, Munin is a free and open-source networked resource monitoring tool.
-It offers monitoring and alerting services for servers, switches, applications, and services.
-Munin uses the RRDtool to create graphs which are accessible over a web browser.
-Also, Munin can be configured to send alerts when some service/application etc. is not working and Munin will automatically send an additional email alert once the problem has been resolved.
+It offers to monitor and alerting services for servers, switches, applications, and services.
+Munin uses the RRDtool to create graphs that are accessible over a web browser.
+Also, Munin can be configured to send alerts when some service/application, etc. is not working and Munin will automatically send an additional email alert once the problem has been resolved.

 Install Munin on Ubuntu 17.04 Zesty Zapus